 - Document the controls in the system security plan.

-- Implement security controls inappropriate information systems.
+- Implement managed managed network security solutions solutions and controls inappropriate information systems.

 - Assess the effectiveness of the security controls once they have been implemented.